a-chris/peffect-bookmarks-manager/README.md

 Opening multiple heavy nested bookmarks folders make the application unusable.
 This is much worse during the development and while using Linux machines (this one due to the missing hardware accelleration on my computer, I think)

-### Difficult debugging
+### Hard to debug

-Redux and React DevTools do not work while running this application in form of browser extension.
-A possible workaround is to run it as a React application and debug it at `http://localhost:5000/dev_bookmarks.html`.
+Redux and React DevTools do not work while running this application in form of browser extension, so a possible workaround is to run it as a React application and debug it at `http://localhost:5000/dev_bookmarks.html`.
-This approach works but I still have to found a solution for the chrome api imports which breaks the app.
+This approach works but it's not possible to modify any data of the bookmarks.

 ## Technical details